Mount Spokane State Park

-Mount Spokane State Park is a public recreation area in the northwest United States,located in the Selkirk Mountains, 23 mi northeast of the city of Spokane, Washington.
+Mount Spokane State Park is a public recreation area in the Northwestern United States, located in the Selkirk Mountains, 23 mi northeast of the city of Spokane, Washington.
 The state park surrounds 5883 ft Mount Spokane and other peaks including Mount Kit Carson, Beauty Mountain, and Quartz Mountain.

 The park receives 300 in of snow annually and is home to Mount Spokane Ski and Snowboard Park as well as an extensive system of trails for hiking, biking, and horseback riding.
-As of 2018, Washington State Parks reported its acreage as 12,444 acre, making it Washington's largest state park, slightly ahead of Riverside State Park (9,194 acre) which lies 23 miles to the southwest.
+As of 2025, Washington State Parks reported its acreage as 12,444 acre, making it Washington's largest state park, well ahead of Riverside State Park (9,194 acre) which lies 23 miles to the southwest.

 History

 The park was dedicated with 1500 acres in 1927.
 During the 1930s, workers with the Civilian Conservation Corps (CCC) planted grass, constructed picnicking and parking areas, constructed trails and shelters, and improved roads.